whotookzakum/bapharia.com/src/routes/[...loc]/guides/equipment.md

     <summary class="arrow accent2">Pre-Beyond: Socket Probability</summary>
     <small class="text3 font-semibold">The following section applies to weapons added to the game before the Beyond update (v1.06.000).</small>
     <p>
         The number of empty sockets will be determined by whether the weapon was a Success or a Great Success.
-Since a Great Success is typically (if not always) 25%, the rates are identical.
+Since a Great Success is typically (if not always) 25%, the rates are mostly identical.
     </p>
     <table>
         <caption style="caption-side: bottom">